Allen's swamp monkey: Behavior

 Allen's swamp monkey is a diurnal animal and regularly looks for food on the ground.
 It inhabits swampy, water-rich areas and can swim well, diving to avoid danger.
 It lives in social groups of up to 40 animals, communicating with different calls, gestures, and touches.

 Its diet consists of fruits and leaves, as well as beetles and worms.

-Little is known of the mating habits of this species.
+Little is known about the mating habits of this species.
 The females bear young, which are weaned around three months old and are mature after three to five years.
 Its lifespan can be as long as 23 years.
 Raptors, snakes, and the bonobo are the natural predators of Allen's swamp monkey.
 It is also hunted for its meat.